Paideieitor/PW2Code/README.md

 	- THIS FEATURE IS NOT RECOMENDED TO BE USED (it also requires the NitroKernell DLL to work)
 ### Full Ability Expansion
   - Every single ability from Gen6, Gen7, Gen8 and Gen9 has been added to the battle engine
+  - Updated Intimidate interactions with existing abilities like *Inner Focus* or *Rattled*
   - To change a Pokémon ability to an expanded just modify the ability ID in that particular Pokémon Personal NARC (the ability IDs are preserved from vanilla games, but you can check them in ``BattleUpgrade.h``)
     - To give a Pokémon an ability with an ID higher than 255 you will need to use the 2 last bits of the respective wild item data, the code to do so is as follows:
     ```cpp